gipi/blog/new_site/posts/reuse-old-laptop-keyboard.md

 ## Matrix recovery

-The underlying working of a keyboard is described by a matrix of nodes corresponding to each key; a set of signals act as inputs and the remaining as
+The underlying working of a keyboard is described by a matrix of nodes corresponding to each key; a set of signals act as inputs (for convention I identify them as the rows of the matix) and the remaining as outputs (columns): when a key is pressed the corresponding couple of input/output lines (row/column) are connected allowing to detect the event.

-outputs: when a key is pressed the corresponding couple of input/output lines are connected allowing to detect it.
-In order to work the hardware needs to act upon the inputs one at the times.
+The algorithm used to implement in hardware the mechanism just described is to start with all the input lines with the same logic level and then change only one input signal at the time, with the remaining unaltered.
+Each time the output lines are checked for changes and recorded.
+When all the input signals have been acted upon the algorithm use the row/column couple to understand the key pressed and translates that in keyboard scancodes to send via ``USB``.

-In order to do that I'm using the [following program](https://github.com/gipi/electronics-notes/blob/master/AVR/KeyboardMatrixRecovery/KeyboardMatrixRecovery.ino), in this case I'm using the
+The first step to reuse the keyboard is to recostruct the internal matrix using the algorithm described above: in order to do that I'm using the [following program](https://github.com/gipi/electronics-notes/blob/master/AVR/KeyboardMatrixRecovery/KeyboardMatrixRecovery.ino), in this case I'm using the
 Arduino Mega because of the big number of available pins: I'm using a breakout board as adapter to connect the FPC cable to the pins 22-51 of the Arduino·